 On a smartphone, Landscape mode works best.
 In Portrait, swipe tables R/L to scroll them.

-Shipscribe: One who writes about ships.
+Shipscribe (One who writes about ships)

-U.S. Navy Auxiliary Ships, U.S. Wartime Shipbuilding,
+U.S. Navy Auxiliary Ships and U.S. Wartime Shipbuilding

-1. U.S. Navy Auxiliary Ships Since 1835.
+1. U.S. Navy Auxiliary Ships, 1835-1980.

 U.S. Navy Auxiliary Ships,